Azure-Samples/ms-identity-java-webapi/README.md

 #### HTTPS on localhost

-If you want your application to use https while developing on localhost, complete the instructions in this section.
-You may skip this step if you do not need to do this.
+If you are only testing locally, you may skip this step.
+If you deploy your app to Azure App Service (for production or for testing), https is handled by Azure and you may skip this step.
+Note that https is essential for providing critical security and data integrity to your applications, and http should not be used outside of testing scenarios.
+If you need to configure your application to handle https, complete the instructions in this section.

 1. Use the `keytool` utility (included in JRE) if you want to generate self-signed certificate.